Subluminal/Subluminal-game/README.md

 3.1 More information on how to contribute can be found in [docs/quality_assurance.md](docs/quality_assurance.md) and [CONTRIBUTING.md](CONTRIBUTING.md).

 ## 3. Trailer & Screenshots
-> 404 Video not found

-The screenshots can are located in [./assets/screenshots/](assets/screenshots/).
+Screenshots are located in [./assets/screenshots/](assets/screenshots/).

 ## 4. How to play